Muffled tears echoed around the courtroom as Adams County Judge Michael George began to speak.

 Dattilio described Leonard as a "garbage head" who was looking to get high on nearly any type of drug, including cocaine, heroin, alcohol, and bath salts, a drug with an effect similar to ecstasy.

 When Jonathan arrived at his aunt's house, she let him in and made him a sandwich, Dattilio testified, but she soon became concerned with his state and told him that he needed help.
-Christiana then told Jonathan that she was going to call the
+Christiana then told Jonathan that she was going to call the police to get him some help, and because she was concerned that he might be involved in a number of robberies that had taken place in the area recently, Dattilio said.

 "That's when he impulsively struck her with a flower vase in the back of the head," Dattilio said.